DeluxeOwl/gh-stars-backup/README.md

 ```

 It also takes the flags as environment variables if available, transform the flags to uppercase (ex: `CLONE_ARGS`)
-example usage:

 ## As a binary

-You can install the binary for your OS from the [github releases tab](https://github.com/DeluxeOwl/gh-stars-backup/releases).

 ```sh
 ./gh-stars-backup -gh-pat=<your_pat_token> -clone-args="--depth 1" -dir-format="{{.RepoName}}_{{.RepoAuthor}}" -output-dir="./ghbackup" | tee out.txt